Why See The Caretaker?

-Timothy Spall stars as the worst house guest ever, in Harold Pinter's tragicomedy
+Timothy Spall stars as the House guest from hell

 Timothy Spall stars as the irascible tramp Davies who is taken into the home of a pair of brothers, causing utter mayhem and emotional turmoil along the way.
 As Harold Pinter's first commercially successful work, the play premiered in 1960, and is said to be a reflection of Pinter's life in Chiswick, when his neighbour took in a homeless man who happened to stay some weeks.
 With the two brothers played off against each other by the conniving visitor, we learn about their past lives and aspirations, which has fallen short of both their expectations.
 The arrival of Davies highlights their apparent failure, despite his own circumstances.